Renee Unterman: State Senate tenure

-At the beginning of the 2019 legislative session, Unterman was removed as chair of the Health and Human Services Committee by the incoming Senate leader, Lt.
-Governor Geoff Duncan.
+At the beginning of the 2019 legislative session, Unterman was removed as chair of the Health and Human Services Committee by the incoming Senate leader, Lieutenant Governor Geoff Duncan.
 Subsequently, she spoke out about a new Senate rule change that shortened the period an accuser has to file a civil complaint against Senators or their staff for claims of sexual harassment and also claimed to have recently been sexually harassed.
 At the time, she sided with the Democratic women in the Senate who also protested the new rule change.
 Unterman was made chair of the less influential Science & Technology Committee.

 House Bill 481 ("HB481") was considered by the Committee in 2019.
 Known as the "Heartbeat" bill, the legislation sought to prohibit women from obtaining abortions from as early as six weeks or when the heartbeat of the fetus could be detected.
 When HB481 passed the House and was forwarded to the Senate, it was sent to Unterman's committee.
 Unterman held a public hearing on the bill and, with the chamber's lawyers, drafted a substitute bill that was passed by the Senate.
 Unterman did not vote on the bill in committee vote, but did so once it arrived on the Senate floor.

 Speaking in favor of an anti-hate crimes bill in 2020, Unterman spoke about her personal experience facing antisemitism following her conversion to Judaism, including having voters explicitly tell her they could not support her because of her religion.
 She also accused her Republican colleague, Rich McCormick, of pressuring her to wear a Christmas sweater as a "belittling me because of my religion and my faith" (McCormick replied that Unterman was "crying wolf like [she] regularly has done when things don’t go her way.").